dsprn/capmangrad/README.md

 Please keep in mind that  this implementation of the cross validation algorithm could take quite a while.

 ## Tests
-To run the tests associated with this project you should first install the pytest framework and then run the following command in your terminal emulator
+To run the tests associated with this project you should first install the pytest framework and, like it happens with micrograd, pytorch (look at the instructions on the project's website) and then you should be able to run the following command in your terminal emulator without any issues

 ```python
 python -m pytest